 Most of the state false claims acts are based on the federal False Claims Act, and allow qui tam whistleblowers to bring claims on behalf of the state.
 However, there are important differences between these state false claims acts, and potential whistleblowers must pay careful attention to the specific requirements of each statute.

-The following 28 states have enacted their own False Claims Acts:
+The following 28 states in yellow have enacted their own False Claims Acts:

 Qui Tam cases are easily understood as a case where a regular citizen who finds out that a company is defrauding the government and sues that company to get the government back their money.
 That person really is taking on the role of being the government.
 It is a hard job.
 It demands knowledge of what a prosecutor must do to hold a company accountable.
 This is especially true for tax fraud cases.
 You must have forensic accounting on site and be able to act quickly.
 Our firm is one of the few firms which has past prosecutors and forensic accounting available to our clients.
 The advantage is simple: If you use an ex-government prosecutor to run your Qui Tam Whistleblower case, it is easy for them to be a great government prosecutor because they already know how.
 Experience counts.
 Use it and win!